pyrddlgym-project/pyRDDLGym/docs/start2.rst

    * - ``invariants``
      - list of ``Expression`` objects for each state-invariant

-``Expression`` objects are symbolic syntax trees that describe the flow of computations in each cpf, constraint relation, or the reward function of the RDDL domain.
+``Expression`` objects are abstract syntax trees that describe the flow of computations in each cpf, constraint relation, or the reward function of the RDDL domain:
+- the ``etype()`` function provides basic information about the expression, such as its type

-The ``args()`` function of an ``Expression`` object provides its sub-expressions, which can be ``Expression`` instances or collections containing aggregation variables, types, or other information required by the engine.
+- the ``args()`` function provides its sub-expressions, which consists of other ``Expression`` objects, aggregation variables, or other information required by the engine.

-Similarly, the ``etype()`` argument provides identifying information about the expression.

 Grounded vs Lifted Representation
 ------

-By default, pyRDDLGym works directly from the (lifted) domain description as written in the domain description.
+By default, pyRDDLGym works directly from the (lifted) domain description.
 Parameterized variables (p-variables) are represented internally as numpy arrays, whose values are propagated in a vectorized manner through mathematical expressions.

 However, sometimes it is required to work with the grounded representation.
 For example,